alfredobs97/Vagrant-Asterisk/README.md

 # Vagrant-Asterisk

-Just a basic Ubuntu with Asterisk installed.
+Just a basic Ubuntu with Asterisk installed with some basic configuration ready to be used.